mgtr95/ReactChatApp/README.md

 This is a simple chat application built with React and Scaledrone.

 ## Features
--Real-time chat using Scaledrone WebSocket
+- Real-time chat using Scaledrone WebSocket
--Custom responsive design which is mobile friendly -Personal chat room with custom username and emoji -Simple and user-friendly design
+- Custom responsive design which is mobile friendly
+- Personal chat room with custom username and emoji
+- Simple and user-friendly design

 ## Installation